Black-Box Detection of Language Model Watermarks: Estimating Scheme Parameters

 and set $\forall t_1$, $\bar{w}_{t_1} = 0$ for a single $w \in \Sigma$, as logits are shift-invariant.
 Fitting the parameters $\bar{\delta}$ and all $\bar{w}_{t_1}$ by minimizing the mean squared error with gradient descent allows us to recover $\delta/T$ as $\bar{\delta}$.
 If $T$ is known or estimated separately, this term can be removed.

-Let $h$ denote the context size, \ie the number of \emph{previous} tokens considered by the watermarking scheme.
-To estimate $h$, we use the same prompt template as in \cref{ssec:method:kgw}, with a fixed prefix $t_1$ and digit $d$, but with a varying $H$ and perturbation digit $d'$ prepended to $d$.
+Let $h \in \mathbb{N}$ denote the context size, \ie the number of \emph{previous} tokens considered by the watermarking scheme.
+To estimate $h$, we use the same prompt template as in \cref{ssec:method:kgw}, with a fixed prefix $t_1$ and digit $d$, but with a varying $H\in \mathbb{N}$ and perturbation digit $d'$ prepended to $d$.

-The probability distribution of the model output will abruptly change when $H$ exceeds the context size $h$, as the change in $d'$ will not alter the red/green split of the vocabulary.
-By performing a series of pairwise Mood's tests on the estimated log-probabilities of $x$ we can find the largest $H$ for which $t_1$ is part of the context.
-This corresponds to the first value of $H$ for which the test is rejected.
+The probability distribution of the model output will abruptly change when $H$ exceeds the context size $h$, as the change in $d'$ will not alter the red/green split of the vocabulary. \reb{We then compute the corresponding logit estimator $\hat{l}_{t_1,d,d',H}$ for every variation of the above prompt by sampling $N$ times from the model.
+For a Red-Green watermark with context size $h$, we then have the following property:}